qmlbook/qmlbook/en/ch04/index.rst

 .. index:: components

 A component is a reusable element and QML provides different ways to create components.
-Currently we are interested in only one way - a file based component.
+Currently we will look only at the simplest form - a file based component.
 A file based component is created by placing a QML element in a file and give the file an element name (e.g. ``Button.qml``).
 You can use the component like every other element from the QtQuick module, in our case you would use this in your code as ``Button { ... }``.

 For example, let's create a rectangle containing a text componenet and a mouse area.
 This resembles a simple button and doesn't need to be more complicated for our purposes.